 However, the MA plan may not classify any of these community services as plan benefits.
 Additionally, an MA plan offering a meal benefit complying with the requirements described in this chapter may not advertise it as a "Meals on Wheels" benefit or use the term "Meals on Wheels" in the name of the benefit.
-It is important that prospective enrollees not confuse the limited CMS approved meals benefit with the broader services offered under the "Meals on Wheels" program.
-However, if an MA plan has entered into a contract with "Meals on Wheels" to furnish the approved meals benefit, it may inform its members that the meal benefit under the plan will be delivered by "Meals on Wheels."
+It is important that prospective enrollees not confuse the limited CMS-approved meals benefits with the broader services offered under the "Meals on Wheels" program.
+However, if an MA plan has entered into a contract with "Meals on Wheels" to furnish the approved meals benefit, it may inform its members that the supplemental benefit (meal benefit) under the plan will be delivered by "Meals on Wheels."